giladam/kafka-jackson-serde/README.md

 of thing for every project or worse for every type they deal with.
 Maybe it's useful for you to have a premade version of this type of thing, too.

 NOTE: Spring Kafka's JsonSerde pretty much does the same thing, so you should probably use it instead: [spring-kafka](http://projects.spring.io/spring-kafka/)'s [JsonSerializer](https://docs.spring.io/spring-kafka/api/org/springframework/kafka/support/serializer/JsonSerializer.html)/[JsonDeserializer](https://docs.spring.io/spring-kafka/api/org/springframework/kafka/support/serializer/JsonDeserializer.html)/[JsonSerde](https://docs.spring.io/spring-kafka/api/org/springframework/kafka/support/serializer/JsonSerde.html) I didn't know it existed at the time I wrote this library.
+(But I kind of find Spring Kafka's dependency requirements to not always work for my projects, so maybe this is still useful.
+I don't know; I'm still deciding.
+I just know I can't always rely on Spring-Kafka.)

 # Maven Dependency